UBC-MDS/DSCI_522_Group313/docs/final_report.md

 Here, we try to determine the most important predictors for the per-night price of an Airbnb in Quebec City.
-Answering this question is important because could help new hosts determine what price to set their rental at, as well as could help existing hosts determine what the most high-yield improvements could be if they’d like to raise the per-night price of their unit.
+Answering this question is important because it could help new hosts determine what price to set their rental at, as well as could help existing hosts determine what the most high-yield improvements could be if they would like to raise the per-night price of their unit.

 ## Methods